shaik1201/Computer-Vision-Surgical-Applications-/Final Project/README.md

     ```sh
     pip install -r requirements.txt

-4. To run prediction on the image uploaded to this repo, run:
+4. To run prediction on the image, run:
     ```sh
     python predict.py

 You can check it on other images by changing the variable `IMAGE_PATH` to your image path.

-5. To run prediction on the short ood video uploaded to this repo, run:
+5. To run prediction on a video, run:

     ```sh
     python video.py